Refreshed and updated April 1, 2026.

 Why ChatGPT Is Still a Risk Even Without Native Access to Your Files

-Unlike Copilot, ChatGPT doesn’t have built-in access to your corporate emails, documents, or Teams chats.
+Unlike Copilot and Gemini, ChatGPT doesn’t have built-in access to your corporate emails, documents, or Teams chats.
 Which certainly sounds safer, until you realize how often sensitive data is pasted directly into ChatGPT by well-meaning employees just trying to get their work done.

-Six Security Risks That Make ChatGPT a Threat in 2025
+Seven Security Risks That Make ChatGPT a Threat in 2026

 1. Employees don’t think twice about pasting sensitive data

-People copy and paste internal data into ChatGPT every day, including customer emails, product roadmaps, and even contract language.
+People copy and paste internal data into ChatGPT every day — customer emails, product roadmaps, even contract language.
 That data is then processed and can be retained and used to train future models.
 Despite OpenAI’s opt-out options, usage habits haven’t changed, and enterprises rarely have visibility into how AI tools are being used at the edge.

 2. Attackers weaponize ChatGPT for malware and phishing

 Are you a hacker who needs polymorphic malware or a convincing phishing campaign?
 ChatGPT has got what you need.
-But wait, there’s more!
-While OpenAI has added filters to prevent abuse, threat actors continue to jailbreak the system.
-In one example, they’re disguising prompts as academic questions or penetration tests to generate harmful code or social engineering scripts.
+But wait, there’s more.
+While OpenAI has added filters to prevent abuse, threat actors continue to jailbreak the system — disguising prompts as academic questions or penetration tests to generate harmful code or social engineering scripts.

 3. Better phishing campaigns to trick employees